 We understand our souls animate our bodies as our breath 'animates' a balloon.
 Our souls & bodies go together, but are separate things, as are the rubber and the air; or the pool and the water.
 Body over here, soul over there; God puts 'em together, it's a unique person.
 Dirt + Pneuma = Adam.
 Remove the pneuma and you have a deflated balloon, a dead body.
 Yeah, that's so...but, but...

 We know life isn't ideal....but don't we all think it should be, ought to be, ideal?
 It's just cosmic unfairness that balloons lose air, people do bad things, bad stuff happens like earthquakes.
 What's wrong with the tectonic plates?
 Stop that!
 I object to earthquakes on a moral basis!
 The universe is a mess!
 Yeah, it is.
 It's mess due to sin.
+As God said, "cursed is the ground because of you."
 The physical world is Fallen, not just we people, the moral agents.
 That's why, as St. Paul says, we see dimly.
 Not just spiritually, but physically.

 Well.....I don't think so.
 If all creation is an expression of God's love (Einstein might say God's energy) then the physical parts and non-physical parts are just...manifestations of the same thing...God's love.
-Matter, and thus my body, is just very tightly bundled subatomic wads of divine love.
+In fact, long before Einstein, Dante described the energy of the Universe as "L'amor che move il sole e l'altre stelle/ the love that moves the sun and the other stars."
+So matter, and thus my body, is just very tightly bundled subatomic wads of divine love.
 Although it's true that due to sin, the oneness, the continuity, is presently imperfect.
 So why do I care about this continuity business?
 Because it shows why Works are part of Faith.
 Faith & Works are not separable, they are manifestations of the same thing.
 What are Works?
 They're manifestations of Faith in the physical world.
 I can't view salvation as a soul issue but not a body issue.
 Oneness: believe/do.
 Don't believe/don't do.
 I can always say 'I believe x,' but I know I believe by what I do.
 Do I believe Jesus is our Savior, or am I just telling myself I believe?
 Well, do I act as though I believe?
 And of course the body can train the soul, that's why parents instill good habits in children, so that over time their bodies, physically trained in virtue, will likewise train their souls.
 Why, even Socrates* knew as much, and he was just a pagan: "Socrates, what should we aspire to?
 You should aspire to be virtuous.
 And how does one acquire virtue?
 By doing what virtuous people do."
 And in my own life I've stuck my neck out to do virtuous things I didn't want to do, only to discover that by the doing, my soul came to believe.

 And the body/soul continuity also sheds particular light on Catholic sensibilities, especially with respect to the sacraments, and even Jesus Himself, a oneness of not just body & soul, but also God & Man.